 ‘Isn’t he your house elf?’

-‘He’s much more fond of my mother than me.
+‘He’s much more fond of my mother than he is of me.
 I was cruel to him as a child,’ Sirius confessed.
 ‘He sees me as a traitor to the family he’s devoted his life to.’

 ‘Can’t you just order him to stay within the house?’
 Harry asked.